The canonical ring of a stacky curve: Organization and description of proof

+This description is algorithmic and works uniformly in all cases, but unfortunately it is not a minimal presentation for the canonical ring.
+To find a minimal presentation, we argue by induction on the number of stacky points: once the degree of the canonical divisor is ``large enough'', the addition of a stacky point has a predictable affect on the canonical ring (via inductive theorems in chapter~\ref{ch:inductive-root}).
+However, there are a large number of base cases to consider.
+To isolate them, we first project further onto the degree and show that aside from certain explicit families, this monoid has a simple description (Proposition~\ref{P:AD-genus0}).
+To prepare for the remaining cases, we provide a method of simplifying (section~\ref{subsec:simplific}) the toric description obtained previously for these cases: our main tool here is the effective Euclidean algorithm for univariate polynomials.

-Next, in chapter~\ref{ch:inductive-root}, we present our inductive theorems.
-Rather than presenting the canonical ring of a log stacky curve all at once, it is more natural and much simpler to describe the structure of this ring relative to the morphism to the coarse space, whose canonical ring has been computed in one of the previous two paragraphs.
+Next, in chapter~\ref{ch:inductive-root}, we present our inductive theorems (Theorems \ref{T:particular-stacky-gin}, \ref{T:particular-stacky-gin-eff}, and \ref{thm:inductive-by-stacky-point}).
+Rather than presenting the canonical ring of a log stacky curve all at once, it is more natural and much simpler to describe the structure of this ring relative to the morphism to the coarse space.
 This inductive strategy works for a large number of cases, including all curves of genus at least $2$ and all curves of genus $1$ aside from those in case (III) presented above: we compute generators, relations, and the generic initial ideal with a block (or elimination) term ordering that behaves well with respect to the coarse space morphism.
-We then conclude the proof of our main theorem aside from a few classes of log stacky curves of genus zero.
+We then conclude the proof of our main theorem (Theorem \ref{thm:maintheoremgengt1}) in genus at least one.

-For those signatures of genus zero that remain, we prove one additional theorem in chapter~\ref{ch:inductive-root} which allows an induction on the order of a stacky point.
-Then in chapter~\ref{ch:genus-0}, we apply the methods of chapter~\ref{ch:canon-rings-stack-genus-zero} to compute enough base cases (IV) so that then the hypotheses of the inductive theorems in chapter~\ref{ch:inductive-root} apply.
+For the case of genus zero, in chapter~\ref{ch:genus-0}, we apply the methods of chapter~\ref{ch:canon-rings-stack-genus-zero} to compute enough base cases (IV) so that then the hypotheses of the inductive theorems in chapter~\ref{ch:inductive-root} apply.
 To carry out these computations, we must overcome certain combinatorial and number-theoretic challenges based on the orders of the stacky points; the stacky curves associated to triangle groups, having signature $(0;e_1,e_2,e_3;0)$, are the thorniest.

-In chapter~\ref{ch:spin-canon-rings}, we extend our results to the case of half-canonical divisors and spin canonical rings, corresponding to modular forms of odd weight.
-Finally, in chapter~\ref{ch:relative}, we extend these results to the relative case.
+In chapter~\ref{ch:spin-canon-rings}, we extend our results to the case of half-canonical divisors and spin canonical rings, corresponding to modular forms of odd weight (Theorem \ref{C:spin-final}).
+Finally, in chapter~\ref{ch:relative}, we extend these results to the relative case, concluding with a proof of Rustom's conjecture (Proposition \ref{C:integralGeneration}).

 Our results are summarized in the Appendix, where we give tables providing generators, relations, and presentations for canonical rings for quick reference.